Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Introduction

 \section{Introduction}

-Since the introduction of Erd\H{o}s-R\'enyi graphs around 1960 (\cite{er:59}, \cite{er:60}), random graphs gained substantial importance in both applied and theoretical fields.
-Meanwhile, various statistics of interest for the underlying networks (or, graphs) have been studied, which include the average degree, clustering coefficient, efficiency, and modularity, among several others.
+Since the introduction of Erd\H{o}s-R\'enyi graphs around 1960 (\cite{er:59}, \cite{er:60}), random graphs have gained substantial importance in both applied and theoretical fields.
+Meanwhile, various statistics of interest for the underlying networks (or graphs) have been studied, including the average degree, clustering coefficient, efficiency, and modularity, among several others.
 See, for example, \cite{chenetal:22}, \cite{hofstadt:24}, \cite{kl:13} and \cite{siewetal:16} for relevant definitions and certain applications.
-Due to the development of graph-based machine learning algorithms in recent years, these statistics have been even more popular, especially in classification problems \cite{sz:16}.
+Due to the development of graph-based machine learning algorithms in recent years, these statistics have become even more popular, especially in classification problems \cite{sz:16}.
 The purpose of this paper is to study two other types of graph characteristics in random graphs.